 These trends also show that a large portion of workers are embracing digital and technology in their quest to find new work.
 The international communities of workers that are forming here indicate where the future of work may be headed as the gig economy develops and barriers to global work opportunities are brought down.
-In comparison, our Facebook community is made up of 92% Australian based followers, highlighting their intention to keep communities connected on a local-scale.
+In comparison, our Facebook community is made up of 92% Australian based followers, highlighting our intention to keep communities connected on a local scale.

 In 2019, the Australian Resources & Energy Group (AMMA) reported there would be a need for 21,000 extra mining workers in Australia by 2024.
 If true, the trends appearing on platforms like LinkedIn show new potential for resource companies to be tapping into this workforce.

 Our advice?
 See for yourself if the number of frontline workers begins to increase if you take a more targeted approach on LinkedIn.